Rate of Growth of Distributionally Chaotic Functions: Preliminaries

 \end{proof}

-Throughout this article we will need the following slight improvement of a result which is a consequence of Proposition~7 and Theorems~15 and 19 in \cite{BBMP13}.
+The following is a slight improvement of a result that is a consequence of Proposition~7 and Theorems~15 and 19 in \cite{BBMP13}.
 For the convenience of the reader we outline the main steps of the proof.